ia-toki/apio-2020-web/onsite.md

 ### Onsite Contest Schedule

-Draft schedule, subject to change!
+Please note that the following is a draft schedule and subject to change.
 For the general schedule, check [the schedule page](schedule).

 | Day | Time (in UTC+7) | Activity |
 |-----|------|----------|